conchaasensio/legacy-training-js/trivia-golden-master/README.md

 - Optionally you can refactor the code helped with the Golden Master created previously.

 ## How to run the game
-* Option 1: from a browser
-Open in a browser the [index file](./index.html)

-* Option 2: from a terminal without Docker
+* Option 1: from a terminal without Docker
 Run `make run-game`

-* Option 3: from a terminal with Docker
+* Option 2: from a terminal with Docker
 Run `make docker-run-game`

 ## Steps